domenico-piol/SCCstore/README.md

 To access the data in the database, click on "Complaints Department" in the menu and click on Marvin, the depressed robot.

+### Run the liquibase-job standalone
+In dev stage there is no persistance.
+In case you need to re-run the liquibase only for initializing the database, you can run:

+    helm template ./sccstore-charts -s charts/database/templates/post-install-complaints.yaml | oc apply -f -

 ## Prepare the OpenShift cluster environment (part II - TEST)
 Other than for DEV, in the TEST stage we will use ArgoCD for the deployment and not manually invoke Helm.
 ### Install ArgoCD